livepeer/LIPs/LIPs/LIP-35.md

 ## Abstract

-This proposal describes a change to the `inflationChange` parameter of the Livepeer protocol.
+This proposal describes a change to how inflation is calculated on the Livepeer protocol by updating calculations for the `inflationChange` parameter.

 ## Motivation

-This is a parameter change, which necessitates a LIP, as the protocol currently has an alternate parameter value.
+This LIP will enable the Livepeer community to more easily change the `inflationChange` parameter and make future changes to the rate of inflation and how quickly the rate of inflation changes.

 ## Specification